Employee handbook section eight: educational benefits

 Program Approval

-The approval of the aid and the amount of the aid provided will be at the discretion of the Co-Directors of Human Resources.
+The approval of the aid and the amount of the aid provided will be at the discretion of the Human Resources.
 The amount will not exceed the cost of four courses per fiscal year (June 1 - May 31).
 Once a decision has been made, the employee will be notified.

 Funding will not be considered when: